mrfdev/CMI/Resources/FAQ/cmi-running.md

 ### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> First time Installalation

-If you already are running CMI, you can skip this and go straight to Upgrading (see below).
+_If you already are running CMI, you can skip this and go straight to Upgrading (see below)._

 - Put the downloaded CMI `.jar` in the `~/plugins/` directory.

+- Put the downloaded CMILib `.jar` in the `~/plugins/` directory as well.

 - Start the server and let it complete loading.